Rebecca-de-Winter/crowdfunding_back_end/README.md

   - Looks up the associated TimeNeed (via the base pledge’s need)

-  - Reads any time_reward_tier attached to that TimeNeed
+  - Reads any reward_tier attached to that TimeNeed

 - If a tier is set, stamps it onto Pledge.reward_tier